 Registration & Certification

-Door Installation Cost
+New Front Door Installation Cost

-The installation cost of your new front door will include the cost of new front door fitting, as well as the cost of removing and disposing of your old door.
+Your front door prices will include the cost of new front door fitting, as well as the cost of removing and disposing of your old door.
 Most installation costs are budgeted hourly.
-If your door frame is a non-standard size, then your installer will require additional time for cutting and custom-fitting your door into the frame.
-The average hourly rate for a door installation cost in the UK is £25 per hour.
-This hourly rate is just an industry average, so it is fair to say you may expect to pay more than this for a more experienced installer to get your new wooden, uPVC or composite front doors fitted.
+If your door frame is a bespoke size, then your installer will require additional time for cutting and custom-fitting your door into the frame.
+The average hourly rate for a new front door installation cost in the UK is £25 per hour.
+This hourly rate is only an industry average, so it is fair to say you may expect to pay a higher overall new front door cost for a more experienced installer to get your new wooden, uPVC or composite front doors fitted.

 DIY Door Installation

-The cost of your new door installation can be an overwhelming process.
+Getting your new front door installation cost, and fitting the door, can be an overwhelming process.
 Some experienced DIYers may feel they could take this job on themselves.
 However, the repercussions for you and your home if your replacement door is not installed correctly are not worth the time.